 A variable is a named box that holds a value.
 You give it a name, then

-put a value in it once with the pattern variable_name = value.
+put a value in it with the pattern variable_name = value.

 In programming, we say that you assign a value to a variable.